suchialex/CINS3002-HW06/instructions.md

     &ensp; - If yes, set valid to True<br>
     &ensp; - If not, print Invalid First Name Entered<br>
     Outside the while loop, (the first name is valid, if you made it out of the while loop)<br>
-    - Format first name to where the first letter of each word is capitalized and the rest of them are lowercase<br>
+    - Format first name to where the first letter of each word is capitalized and the rest of them are lowercase
-    - Return this formatted first name<br>
+    - Return this formatted first name
   </details>

   <details>